raspberrypilearning/catch-the-dots/en/step_4.md

 --- /hints ---
 --- /task ---

-You will find that if you play the game now, the dots will sometimes get created one on top of another.
+If you play the game now, you can see that the dots sometimes get created one top of each other.

 --- task ---
-Change the yellow dot to wait 4 seconds after the flag is clicked before appearing, and change the blue dot to wait 6 seconds.
+Add code to the 'yellow' dot sprite so that it waits 4 seconds after the flag is clicked before appearing.

 ![screenshot](images/dots-more-dots.png)